Adversarial Sticker: A Stealthy Attack Method in the Physical World: Introduction

-Technically, to search for the appropriate attack parameters, we formalize the process into an optimization problem and solve it using an evolution method which follows the principle of ``survival of the fittest" in the iterative evolution process.
-Considering the query limit in the actual scenario, we design a new \textbf{Region based Heuristic Differential Algorithm} (RHDE) to improve the solving efficiency.
-We find that the stickers' locations of successful attacks show the regional aggregation.
-Based on this phenomenon, RHDE combines inbreeding and random crossover to generate offspring, and adjusts the evaluation criteria adaptively to better guide the search direction.
-We also design a sticker deformation calculation method to make the sticker shape fit the curvature changes of different positions on the human face realistically.
-In summary, this paper has the following contributions: \begin{itemize} \item We propose Meaningful Adversarial Stickers, a novel physical attack method with good practical applicability.
-We manipulate the fusing operation and parameters of real stickers on the face instead of designing perturbation patterns like most of the existing works.
-Experiments show this manner has good transferability from digital domain to the physical world. \item We specialize in black-box physical attacks on face recognition systems with limited information, and further design a Region based Heuristic Differential Algorithm (RHDE) to improve query efficiency.
-We find that the stickers' locations of successful attacks show the regional aggregation.
-RHDE makes full use of this phenomenon and can adjust the direction of evolution adaptively according to the state of the population. \item We conduct a series of experiments in dodging and impersonation tasks, and achieve the highest attack success rate of 81.78\% in the digital environment with 483 queries on average.
-And the results in the physical environment show that it can naturally maintain attack effect under different physical conditions and at most 98.46\% of the video frames can be successfully attacked while continuously changing the face postures. \end{itemize}
+In summary, this paper has the following contributions: \begin{itemize} \item We propose {the} Meaningful Adversarial Sticker, a novel adversarial patch method with the good practical applicability.
+We manipulate the fusing operation and parameters of real stickers on the objects instead of designing perturbation patterns like most of the existing works.
+Experiments show this manner has {a} good transferability from {the} digital domain to the physical world. \item We specialize in black-box physical attacks on DNNs based vision systems with {some} limited information, and further design a Region based Heuristic Differential {Evolution} (RHDE) algorithm to improve {the} query efficiency.
+We find that the stickers' locations of successful attacks show {a} regional aggregation.
+RHDE makes full use of this phenomenon and can adjust the evolution direction adaptively according to the state of the population. \item We verify the proposed method on three tasks: face recognition, image retrieval, and traffic sign recognition.
+For the face recognition, experimental results in the physical environment show that it can naturally maintain attack effects under different physical conditions and at most 98.46\% of the video frames can be successfully attacked while continuously changing the face postures.
+For the image retrieval and traffic sign recognition, our method also {shows} {a} good generalization. \end{itemize}

+The remainder of this paper is organized as follows.
+Section 2 briefly reviews the related work.
+We introduce the details of the proposed meaningful adversarial stickers against the face recognition task in Section 3.
+Section 4 {presents extensions to the image retrieval and traffic sign recognition tasks}.
+Section 5 and 6 show a series of experimental results.
+Finally, we conclude the whole paper in Section 7.